Like loving kindness, compassion, happiness, and peace,

 Who We Are

-Wisdom Way was founded in Santa Cruz, CA by longtime teaching friends, Sage and Ami.
-Passionate about sharing the benefits of mindfulness education in the community, they designed Wisdom Way, a mindfulness-infused expressive arts program for children and their families.
-Their curriculum includes the 7 Steps to Knowledge, Strength, and Compassion, developed by Pamela Cayton, founder of Tara Redwood School and Creating Compassionate Cultures.
-TRS is a thriving private elementary in Soquel, while CCC offers worldwide trainings and tools to empower people to live happy, successful, and meaningful lives.
+Wisdom Way is a Santa Cruz based, expressive arts and mindfulness program for children and their families.
+Our unique curriculum includes the 7 Steps to Knowledge, Strength, and Compassion, developed by Pamela Cayton of Tara Redwood School and Creating Compassionate Cultures.
+CCC offers worldwide trainings and tools to empower people to live happy, successful, and meaningful lives.

 Sage is an educator and artist who's passionate about contributing to the well-being of people and planet.
 She discovered her love of working with children nearly 20 years ago and still believes they are some of the most wise and wonderful people of the world.
 In the classroom and community, Sage strives to inspire, empower, and support others to live open-heartedly and tread lightly on the Earth.